What is pneumonia?

 Who is at high risk for pneumonia?

- Older Adults: Especially those over 65, due to weakened immune defenses.
+Older Adults: Especially those over 65, due to weakened immune defences.